-Relaxation techniques are the most effective in alleviating the pain from the spondylitis neck.
-Neck pain exercises must be practiced regularly for keeping the muscles around the cervical spine strong and healthy.
+General relaxation techniques, and relaxation asanas like savasana or Nishpandabha are the most effective in alleviating the pain from the spondylitis neck.
+Yoga for cervical pain exercises must be practiced regularly for keeping the muscles around the cervical spine strong and healthy.
 The strength in the muscles of the neck is essential to holding the neck over the head in the right posture.